papermerge/papermerge-core/README.md

 index it and make it searchable.
 You will be able to quickly find any (scanned!) document using full text search capabilities.

-Papermerge is perfect tool to manage PDF, JPEG, TIFF and PNG formats.
+Papermerge is perfect tool to manage documents in PDF, JPEG, TIFF and PNG formats.

 ## Features Highlights